where professionals get the latest information about standards for AR

 Quick Links to resources on this page

-Status of SDOs working on AR
+Status of SDOs working on AR Related Topics

-During the Fifth International AR Standards Meeting, five Standards Development Organizations presented about their activities.
+During the Fifth International AR Standards Community Meeting, five Standards Development Organizations presented about their activities.
 The presentations are found on the page of files presented during the meeting as well as made available in this section to facilitate their dissemination in the community.

 During the Fourth International AR Standards Meeting, six Standards Development Organizations presented regarding their activities.
 The presentations are found on the page of files presented during the meeting, as well as made available in this section to facilitate their dissemination in the community.